 The FDA issued an official FDA guidance on the management of Postmarket Cybersecurity in 2016.
 This guidance provides recommendations for medical device manufacturers, many of which are not yet widely adopted.
-From Coordinated Disclosure, to ISAO’s, this post will attempt to summarize the guidance.
+From Coordinated Disclosure, to ISAOs, this post will attempt to summarize the guidance.

 Below is a well known “word cloud” of default passwords to medical devices.
 To provide serviceability, the user manuals recommended their users not change the default password.
 Consequently, thousands of devices were on networks, with authentication using default passwords shown below.
 These passwords were not secret or hidden, but were publicly available in the manuals:

-Some of the more recent cyber related incidents for medical device cybersecurity include:
+Below are some of the more recent cyber-related incidents for medical device cybersecurity:

 To date, no one is known to have been injured due to cybersecurity vulnerabilities in medical devices.
 But obviously, without addressing the risk, it is a ticking time bomb.

 The FDA recognizes that an effective cybersecurity program needs to incorporate proactive postmarket vigilance, and the management is the responsibility of the device manufacturer.
 Below are the identified critical program components:

 A coordinated vulnerability disclosure program provides a method by which vulnerabilities can be reported to the manufacturer and subsequently handled.
 It needs to provide the methodology by which anyone who finds a vulnerability can report it.
-For example, if a researcher discovers a vulnerability, how does he or she report it to the manufacturer in a way for them to take notice?
+For example, if a researcher discovers a vulnerability, how do they report it to the manufacturer and get them to notice it?
 A coordinated disclosure policy includes publicly available reporting instructions, and describes how that input is handled, and how the risk will be controlled.

 Why have a Coordinated Disclosure Program (besides that the FDA says to)?